How To Research Your Period House

 The Irish Architectural Archive retains the largest body of historic architectural records in Ireland, and with its team of highly informative and enthusiastic staff it is a must for any one researching their period property.
 Access is free and no appointment is necessary but remember it does close on Mondays!
 Members of staff are always on hand to assist in identifying which of the some 80,000 drawings, 300,000 photographs and 11,000 books and other printed matter may be of relevance to those researching the history of their property.

-Some but by no mean all of the highlights of the Irish Architectural Archive include the Biographical Index, the Press Cuttings, the Photographic Box Files and the reference library.
+Some but by no mean all of the highlights of the Irish Architectural Archive include the Dictionary of Irish Architects 1720-1940, the Press Cuttings, the Photographic Box Files and the reference library.
 All of these sources are indexed and user friendly.
 You can sit comfortably in its reading room and photocopying facilities are available.

 The Irish Architectural Archives' reference library contained numerous publications, many of them rare books now out of print.
 Four useful books for those conducting research on their period property are Mark Bence Jones' A Guide to Irish Country Houses, Maurice Craig's Classical Irish Houses of the Middle Size, McCready's Dublin Street Names; Dated and Explained and Douglas Bennett's Dublin's Famous People and Where They Lived.